leahmpring/githubportfolio/README.md

 ## Database Projects

 ### Back to Roots OLTP
+For this project, I designed, built, and programed an enterprise information management database using SQL Server and Azure; designed, built, and programed interactive forms using Visual Studio and SQL Server; and designed, built, and programed a Windows integrated application, along with reports, using Visual Studio and SQL Server.
+Throughout this process, I used SQL and Visual Basic.

-Below is a video demo of the application's forms and reports.
-A complete project walk-through can be found [here](/Database/BackToRootsOLTP/#top)
+Below is a video demo of the Windows integrated application and reports, and the full project can be found [here](/Database/BackToRootsOLTP/#top).

 https://user-images.githubusercontent.com/91146906/137014339-857ce945-ef60-4d76-be97-c7a9ae3a6b52.mp4